Demfier/biking-bliss/README.md

 # bike-rack
-App to find bike racks while biking.
+App to promote biking by providing features such as seamless bike-rack search, reporting lost bike and panels to access biking rules.
 Built with MIT App Inventor as a submission to the Technovation Challenge 2019.

 ## Team members (in alphabetical order):
 - Adhara Collins